-- 2. Has a substantial detrimental effect on the individual's physical or mental health. - 3.
+- - 1.
+Places the individual in reasonable fear of harm to the individual's person or property. - 2.
+Has a substantial detrimental effect on the individual's physical or mental health. - 3.
 Has the effect of substantially interfering with the individual's academic or career performance.
 Has the effect of substantially interfering with the individual's ability to participate in or benefit from the services, activities, or privileges provided by a school. - "Trait or characteristic of the individual" includes but is not limited to age, color, creed, national origin, race, religion, marital status, sex, sexual orientation, gender identity, physical attributes, physical or mental ability or disability, ancestry, political party preference, political belief, socioeconomic status, or familial status. - "Volunteer" means an individual who has regular, significant contact with students.